UnmagicMissile/UnmagicMissile.github.io/_projects/Turbopump/index.md

 # Intro
 Inspired by another hobby rocketeer, I started this project to gain more understanding of turbopumps and produce my first prototype.
 Reddit user akarin9527 made a turbopump and pumped liquid oxygen to a small rocket engine.
 ### Cross Section of the Turbopump
-{% include image-gallery.html images="PumpCrossSec" height="400" %}
+{% include image-gallery.html images="PumpCrossSec.jpg" height="400" %}
 # Impeller Design and Analysis
 Targeting a pressure rise of 500 psi, a flow rate of 30 GPM, and an operation speed of 20,000 RPM, I started to roughly shape the overall dimenions of the impeller to try to acheive my goals.
 Iteratively drafting my basic dimentions and performing hand calculations for velocity triangles got me a pressure rise of about 501 PSI.

 The resulting impeller from hand calculations shown below:
-{% include image-gallery.html images="Impeller180Sec" height="400" %}
+{% include image-gallery.html images="Impeller180Sec.jpg" height="400" %}
 # Volute Section
 Using Bernoulli's equation and the velocities expected at the exit of the impeller and the housing, the calculated pressure delta across the housing is -0.94 PSI.
 Bringing the total system pressure to just over 500 PSI.
-{% include image-gallery.html images="Impeller1VoluteCrossSec" height="400" %}
+{% include image-gallery.html images="Impeller1VoluteCrossSec.jpg" height="400" %}
 # Testing
 Pressure vs RPM data was collected for various flowrates to create a pump curve.